The Food Of New Spain

 Hernan Cortes and his Tlaxcalan allies defeated the Aztecs in 1519.
 With their arrival in the new world the Spanish brought cattle, horses, sheep and goats.
 Maize (corn) was the staple food in the Aztec diet, and was probably first domesticated in Mejico.
 The Spanish were astounded by the variety and sophistication of the Aztec diet which included turkeys, ducks, deer, rabbits, iguana, fish and shrimp.
 Vegetables included various varieties of chiles, tomatoes, limes, cashews, potatoes, and sweet potatoes.
 Chocolate was discovered in Mesoamerica with the colonization of the Americas and remains one of the greatest gifts to the world.

-New Mexico native cuisine, or as Don Timoteo refers to it, "comida de Nueva Espana” came out of this blending of cultures, foods, and traditions, resulting in a culinary experience like no other.
-Casa Chimayo serves the authentic Nueva Espana dishes - red and green chile, “frijoles de la olla” (whole pinto beans), posole, flour tortillas, tamales, atole, calabacítas, and more - each Chile relleno as served at Casa Chimayo New Mexican restaurant, Santa fe, NMprepared “abuelita style” - just as Don Timoteo likes it.
+New Mexico native cuisine, or as Don Timoteo refers to it, "comida de Nueva Espana came out of this blending of cultures, foods, and traditions, resulting in a culinary experience like no other.
+Casa Chimayo serves the authentic Nueva Espana dishes - red and green chile, frijoles de la olla (whole pinto beans), posole, flour tortillas, tamales, atole, calabacítas, and more - each prepared abuelita style - just as Don Timoteo likes it.

 Casa Chimayo Chile